tadiwarodgers/e-portfolio/README.md

 ### 🪞 Reflection (STAR Technique)

-**Situation**: We took a personality test, such the MBTI or 16Personalities, to better understand ourselves for career planning.
+**Situation**: We took a personality test to better understand ourselves for career planning.

 **Task**: Analyzing my personality features and taking into account how they affect my interactions with others and work preferences was the aim.

 **Action**: I read the comprehensive findings after finishing the personality test.
 I contrasted the results with my behavior in real-world scenarios and whether working in groups or under duress.

-**Result**: According to the exam, INFJs are intelligent, imaginative people.
-This aligned with my enthusiasm for assisting people and finding significant solutions to design difficulties.
+**Result**: According to the exam, It states i am good at  assisting people and finding significant solutions to design difficulties.
 I now know what kind of workplace works best for me and how to leverage my abilities as a person in a group situation.

 ---